ohexus/travis_ci_devil_in_the_flesh/src/markups/repos/noRepos.md

-Nothing to delete\.
+You have not linked any repos\!
-You can add repo by using /link command\.
+Add one by using /link command\.